-In this, he agrees with Pope John Paul II's statement in August 1985.
-While visiting Casablanca, Morocco, he declared that Catholics and Muslims "believe in the same God, the one God, the living God."
-(September 21, 2006)
+In this, Benedict confirms the view of Pope John Paul II who, while visiting Casablanca, Morocco, in August 1985, declared that Catholics and Muslims "believe in the same God, the one God, the living God."

 Sep.
 25, 2006 update: Pope Benedict reaffirmed this same point, this time even more forcefully.
-In the course of a statement to Muslim ambassadors, he quoted the Nostra Aetate issued by the Second Vatican Council:
+In the course of a statement to Muslim ambassadors, he quoted the Nostra Aetate issued by the Second Vatican Council in 1965:

 The Church looks upon Muslims with respect.
 They worship the one God living and subsistent, merciful and almighty, Creator of heaven and earth, who has spoken to humanity and to whose decrees, even the hidden ones, they seek to submit themselves whole-heartedly, just as Abraham, to whom the Islamic faith readily relates itself, submitted to God.

-The pope endorsed this 1965 statement by calling it "the Magna Carta of Muslim-Christian dialogue."
+The pope called this "the Magna Carta of Muslim-Christian dialogue."

 Comment: Every twenty years, it appears, the church confirms that, indeed, Allah=God.